-The BOT Resolution No. 96-08-17-04 series 1996 created the School of Engineering and Computer Science which offered degree and non-degree engineering and computer science programs as follows:
+The BOT Resolution No. 96-08-17-04 series 1996 created the School of Engineering and Computer Science, which offered degree and non-degree engineering and computer science programs as follows:

-- 3-year Associate in Geology;
+3-year Associate in Geology;

-- Mining Engineering and the
+Mining Engineering ;

-- 2-year Associate in Computer Science
+2-year Associate in Computer Science

 These courses were offered in the school year 1996-1997 with a total enrollment of 118 students.
-Bachelor of Science in Computer Science was offered the following year and enrolled 92 students.
-In that same year (SY 1997-1998), all the students in the Associate in Geology, Associate in Mining Engineering and Associate in Metallurgical Engineering shifted to the Geodetic Engineering program because they foresaw the great demand for Geodetic Engineers in the Region.
-The 2-year Diploma in Computer Software Applications was also offered to supply the demand for the computerization needs of the Region.
+Bachelor of Science in Computer Science was delivered the following year and enrolled 92 students.
+In that same year (SY 1997-1998), students enrolled in the first three programs shifted to the Geodetic Engineering program.
+Students foresaw the tremendous demand for Geodetic Engineers in the region.
+The School of Engineering and Computer Science also introduced the 2-year Diploma in Computer Software Applications to supply the region's computerization needs.

-The rationalization of curricular programs in the year 2000 phased out three associate programs because of very low enrollment turn-out: the Diploma in Computer Software Applications was replaced with a 2-year Diploma in Computer Technology.
-The college was later renamed to the College of Engineering and Information Technology (CEIT) and offered 4-year Bachelor of Science in Information Technology program.
+In 2000, the college replaced the Diploma in Computer Software Applications with a 2-year Diploma in Computer Technology.
+The college was later renamed the College of Engineering and Information Technology (CEIT), which offered a 4-year Bachelor of Science in Information Technology program.
 In the same year, the college was also given recognition by the Commission of Higher Education as the Regional Nodal Center for Information Technology.
-Seeing its potentials, Senator Tessie Aquino-Oreta, also the chairperson of the Senate Committee in Higher Education, through her Countrywide Development Fund donated One (1) Million Pesos for the upgrading of the Information Technology facilities of the college.
-The National Computer Center, likewise, tapped the college as the region that lead institution for Information Technology.
+Through the Countrywide Development Fund, the former Senator and chairperson of the Senate Committee on Higher Education, Ms.Tessie Aquino-Oreta, donated one (1) million pesos to upgrade the Information Technology facilities of the college.
+Likewise, the National Computer Center tapped the college as the region that leads institution for Information Technology.

-At present, CEIT offered the following programs: 5-year Bachelor of Science in Agricultural Engineering, 5-year Bachelor of Science in Electronics and Communication Engineering, 5-year Bachelor of Science in Geodetic Engineering, 3-year Associate in Material Science Engineering, 4-year Bachelor of Science in Computer Science, 4-year Bachelor of Science in Information Technology and 2-year Diploma in Computer Technology.
+The CEIT offered the following programs: 5-year Bachelor of Science in Agricultural Engineering, 5-year Bachelor of Science in Electronics and Communication Engineering, 5-year Bachelor of Science in Geodetic Engineering, 3-year Associate in Material Science Engineering, 4-year Bachelor of Science in Computer Science, 4-year Bachelor of Science in Information Technology and 2-year Diploma in Computer Technology.

-CEIT plans to expand through offering additional engineering and information technology programs. a committee was created to draft a proposal for the creation of two (2) colleges.
+CEIT plans to expand through offering additional engineering and information technology programs.
+A committee was created to draft a proposal for the creation of two (2) colleges.
 The proposal was presented during the CEIT workshop at Cabadbaran City on April 5-6, 2018.